juanthedeveloper/JuanCPDev/README.md

 #### Ada
 #### SQL databases

-Check out my linkedin to get in touch with me! https://www.linkedin.com/in/juanthedeveloper/
+Check out my linkedin to get in touch with me and for my most up to date resume! https://www.linkedin.com/in/juanthedeveloper/